cesanta/mongoose/UserManual.md

 ### hide\_files\_patterns
 A pattern for the files to hide.
 Files that match the pattern will not show up in directory listing and return `404 Not Found` if requested.
 Pattern must be for a file name only, not including directory name.
+Example:

+    mongoose -hide_files_patterns secret.txt|even_more_secret.txt

 # Common Problems
 - PHP doesn't work - getting empty page, or 'File not found' error.
 The